precice/config-check/docs/Rules.md

 ### Data gets used in a mesh, read and written by different participants, but not exchanged

-The data element does not get exchanged between the participants which are accessing the data.
+The data element is not exchanged between the participants which are accessing the data.

 - `severity`: `error`

 ### Data gets used but not written or read

-The data element gets used in a mesh, but no participant is reading or writing it.
+The data element is used in a mesh, but no participant is reading or writing it.

 - `severity`: `warning`

 ### Data gets used and read, but not written

-The data element gets used in a mesh and read by a participant (or other ways of acquiring the data), but no participant is writing the data.
+The data element is used in a mesh and read by a participant (or other ways of acquiring the data), but no participant is writing the data.

 - `severity`: `error`

 ### Data gets used and written, but not read

-The data element gets used in a mesh and written by a participant, but nobody is reading it (or acquiring the data through other means).
+The data element is used in a mesh and written by a participant, but nobody is reading it (or acquiring the data through other means).

 - `severity`: `warning`